JSBmanD/docs/pages/deep-linked-ads/facebook-traffic-conversion-ads.md

 To set up a Facebook Conversions campaign, you will need to first create your campaign and use a Branch link as the Deep Link URL for the advertisements.
 Facebook Conversions Campaign information is available **[here](https://www.facebook.com/business/ads-guide/conversions){:target="_blank"}**.

-!!! warning "Prerequisites"
+[block:callout]
+{
+  "type": "warning",
+  "title": "Prerequisites",
-	As a prerequisite, Facebook requires you to report events about your users interacting with your content, for example: viewing, adding to cart, and purchasing.
-To add the Facebook Pixel to your website, and event tracking using the Branch SDK (which forwards to Facebook) to your app, follow these instructions:
+  "body": "As a prerequisite, Facebook requires you to report events about your users interacting with your content, for example: viewing, adding to cart, and purchasing.
+To add the Facebook Pixel to your website, and event tracking using the Branch SDK (which forwards to Facebook) to your app, follow these instructions:"
+}
+[/block]

 	- [Sending App Events with the Branch SDK](/deep-linked-ads/facebook-ads-faq/#tracking-other-conversion-events)
 	- [Sending Web Events with the Facebook Pixel](https://developers.facebook.com/docs/marketing-api/facebook-pixel/v2.8){:target="_blank"}